-On their website they claim brands like LG, Rheem, Samsung and Lennox are their “partners”, though they are likely referring to the manufacturers that make the equipment that they rent to customers, and not companies they have direct business partnerships with.
+However, they are not listed on Lennox’s list of dealers, leading me to believe they are referring to the manufacturers that make the equipment they sell to consumers, and not companies they have partnerships with.

 Who owns Provincial Smart Home Services?

 Mohamed Osman and Khalid Elmi listed are also both co-founders and directors of 30430 Holdings Inc. which was incorporated December 2, 2021 and shares the same address as Provincial Smart Home Services.